Islandora/documentation/docs/installation/docker-custom.md

 ## Building and Deploying Your Custom Container

-First, set your `ENVIRONMENT` variable to `custom` in  your .env file
+First, set your `ENVIRONMENT` variable to `custom` in  your .env file in addition to the changes outlined above

 ```
 ENVIRONMENT=custom
+USE_SECREST=true
+DOMAIN=your-domain.org
 ```

 Then rebuild your dockerfile to have your changes take effect